SeitaBV/assignment-data-optimization/Readme.md

 Given the relevant parameters ("soc-start", "soc-min", "soc-max", "soc-target", "storage-capacity", "power-capacity" and "conversion-efficiency", all floats), return the minimized total charging costs and the corresponding charging schedule (power and SoC).

 Note: The example script does not use the "storage-capacity" yet.
-This parameter does not play a role for the optimization problem as parametrized here, because the soc-max is actually below the hard limit of the storage-capacity.
+This parameter does not play a role for the optimization problem as parametrized here, because the "soc-max" represents a hard limit that is below the hard limit of the "storage-capacity".
 In task 2, it will become relevant.

 There might be situations (set forth by the parameters) when the scheduler encounters an infeasible problem.
 We should show a meaningful error message.
-Bonus if we can indicate what is wrong (beyond "your parameters are infeasible), extra bonus for testing some edge case.
+Bonus if we can indicate what is wrong (beyond "your parameters are infeasible"), extra bonus for testing some edge case.

 ## Case 2: GET /schedule?top-up=true

+Typically, batteries degrade faster when they are nearly full or nearly empty, so it's best to, most of the time, stay within some bounds, here, for example, 10-90%.
 In the example script, the maximum charge at the end of the schedule is currently just 90 kWh (so not really fully charged).

-Adjust the model to be able to top up to the full storage capacity (i.e. 100 kWh), while keeping the state of charge below 90% most of the time.
+Adjust the model to be able to top up to the full storage capacity (i.e. allow to set the "soc-target" to 100 kWh), while keeping the state of charge below 90% most of the time.
-Storage capacity is now relevant, as the "soc-max" becomes a softer limit while the hard limit of the storage-capacity comes into play.
+Storage capacity is now relevant, as the "soc-max" becomes a softer limit while the hard limit of the "storage-capacity" comes into play.
+We are interested in seeing your linear modelling choices of converting a hard constraint into a soft constraint.

 How would you document this new feature to users?